-Students are required to take .5 unit of Health at any time during grades 6-12.
+Students are required to take .5 unit of Health at any time during grades 6-12 (see FAQ #6 on page 20 for specific guidance on offering prior to Grade 9).
 A district may choose to integrate Health across the curriculum at the middle or high school level in lieu of a stand-alone course.